borti4938/n64adv2_pcb/README.md

 ##### SJ1 to SJ4 (IO power supply for FPGA Bank 6 and 7)

+**Section is outdated.
+Jumpers had been removed with version 20231119**

 Bank B6 and B7 needs 2.5V VCCIO for current implementation.
 Since N64Adv2_202200415, these jumpers are closed by default at 2.5V.
 Earlier prototypes need a solder joint at 2.5V.
 Do not touch 3.3V jumper as current implementation runs IO speed over specifications then.

 ##### SJ5 (5V power via USB port (X5))

+**Section is outdated.
+Jumper has been removed with version 20231119**

 - opened: (default) disable 5V power via USB
 - closed: enable 5V power via USB

 ##### SJ6 (3.3V power via JTAG programmer X4)

+**Section is outdated.
+Jumper has been removed with version 20231119**

 - opened: (default) disable 3.3V power via JTAG programmer
 - closed: enable 3.3V power via JTAG programmer